jonescompneurolab/hnn-core/doc/contributing.md

 - Here's a very helpful website with how to fix or reverse your changes, if you get your `git` repository in a confusing or broken state: <https://dangitgit.com/en>

-- If you have accidentally written *new* code commits to your local `master` or `origin`'s `master` branch (a.k.a. it is "out-of-sync" with `upstream/master`), below you will find one way that you can fix the problem.
-These steps will show you how to make a second branch that points to your current `master` branch's latest commit (a backup of your work), delete your `master` branch, then re-download the "upstream" version of `master`.
-At the end, your work will still be available on a separate branch, but your `master` branch should be identical to that of `upstream`'s `master` branch.
+- If you have accidentally written *new* code commits to your local `main` or `origin`'s `main` branch (a.k.a. it is "out-of-sync" with `upstream/main`), below you will find one way that you can fix the problem.
+These steps will show you how to make a second branch that points to your current `main` branch's latest commit (a backup of your work), delete your `main` branch, then re-download the "upstream" version of `main`.
+At the end, your work will still be available on a separate branch, but your `main` branch should be identical to that of `upstream`'s `main` branch.
 Do the following:

     1. First, make a backup of your git repo somewhere else on your computer, just in case!

-    2. Checkout `master`.
+    2. Checkout `main`.
 This will bring you to the latest of your new commits.

     3. Create and checkout a new branch at that commit (let's call the new branch `cool-feature-3`), for example by using: